quantummaid/quantummaid-tutorials/basic-tutorial/README.md

     }
 }
 ```
-Our goal is to map a so-called path parameter to the `name` parameter.
+Our goal is to map a so-called HTTP path parameter to the `name` parameter.
 Requests to `/hello/quantummaid` should result in the method being called as `hello("quantummaid")`,
 requests to `/hello/frodo` as `hello("frodo)`, etc.
-In traditional application frameworks, we achieve this by annotating the `name` parameter with the
+In traditional application frameworks, we achieve this by annotating the `name` parameter with something like the
-`@PathParam` JAX-RS annotation.
+JAX-RS `@PathParam` annotation.
 Since QuantumMaid guarantees to keep your business logic 100% infrastructure agnostic under
 all circumstances, this not an option.
 Instead, we will modify the `WebService` class accordingly to tell HttpMaid
 to look into the request's path parameters in order to resolve the `name` parameter of the usecase method: